 It’s true that preparing a meal involves two things that are absolutely not kid-friendly: hot stuff and sharp stuff.
 And extra time spent chopping is simply part of the deal when committing to eating more fresh vegetables.
 And in most recipes, those same vegetables go directly from the cutting board to a hot pan.
 So what’s a kid to do?
 Plenty.

-Cleaning up: Ah, clean up.
-I know, another situation to manage clean-up — a test of patience, and at the end of the day no less.
+Cleaning up: Ah, cleanup.
+A test of patience, and at the end of the day no less.
 The best advice I can offer is to do whatever you can to make cleanup into a game.
-Or at the least, rotate tasks from day to day, or divide tasks among multiple children, and make finding out their task part of the game.
+Or at the least, rotate tasks from day to day or divide tasks among multiple children and make finding out their task part of the game.
 Write regular tasks on wood craft sticks, put them in a mason jar and have children blindly pull from the jar to learn their fate.
-Clearing the table, dividing scraps between compost and trash, rinsing dirty dishes, loading rinsed dishes into the dishwasher and taking out the trash are all simple post-meal time tasks that most children can do independently.
+Clearing the table, dividing scraps between compost and trash, rinsing dirty dishes, loading rinsed dishes into the dishwasher and taking out the trash are all simple post-meal tasks that most children can do independently.

 One last bit of advice: Most every American preschool classroom has a play kitchen.
 I encourage you to create space for one in a playroom, their room, or even in a corner of the kitchen at home.
 This can be a very early step into appreciating the act of cooking and the pleasures of not only eating but providing nourishment for others.
 During pretend play when asked by your child what they can make for you, ask for things like a fresh salad, or a vegetable soup.
 This may seem minor, but it can start a conversation about healthy, fresh foods, and they learn their vocabulary and how to identify fruits, vegetables, and whole grains early.
 Without hesitation, teaching your child to eat nutritious foods and to master cooking for themselves are two lessons that will serve their health for a lifetime.
 Now, that’s time well spent.